kaziMuntasirRahman/espresso-emporium-server/README.md

 ### 3. Setup Firebase

-1. Go to the Firebase console and create a new project.
+1. Go to the [Firebase console](https://console.firebase.google.com/) and create a new project.
-2. Enable Firebase Authentication with Email/Password provider.
+2. Enable Firebase Authentication with the Email/Password provider.
-3. Create a Firebase config file (`firebase.config.js`) in the frontend and add your Firebase credentials.
+3. Create a `firebase.config.js` file in the frontend and add your Firebase credentials.

 ### 4. Setup MongoDB

-1. Create a MongoDB account (if you haven't already) and set up a database.
+1. Sign up for [MongoDB](https://www.mongodb.com/) and create a database.
-2. Set the MongoDB connection string in the backend.
+2. Update the MongoDB connection string in the backend's environment variables.

-### 5. Running the project
+### 5. Running the Project

-Once you've installed the dependencies and set up Firebase and MongoDB, you can run both the frontend and backend:
+Once you've installed the dependencies and configured Firebase and MongoDB, you can start both the frontend and backend.

 #### Frontend (React)
 ```bash